erthalion/postgres-bcc/README.md

 ### Miscellaneous

-    * `futex` to measure a hash bucket size for futexes to see how pgsemaphore are affected by lock contention (since every bucket is protected by spin lock).
+`futex` to measure a hash bucket size for futexes to see how pgsemaphore are affected by lock contention (since every bucket is protected by spin lock).

-    * `stacktrace` convenient tool to check if some particular linux kernel function was called and corresponding event is happened.
+`stacktrace` convenient tool to check if some particular linux kernel function was called and corresponding event is happened.

+`latency` shows the distribution of time, spent in PostgreSQL (between `query_execute_start` and `query_execute_done`).

 to run these script you need to have bcc installed and relatively new linux kernel.